SimonGenin/hadron-docs/src/tests.md

 ---

-In the last example besides returning response spec we will perform some side effect and test that it was called.
+In the last example in addition to returning the response spec we will perform a side effect and test that it was called.
 For that we will use spy.
 Instead of writing our own spy we will use the one included in Sinon.JS.

 Code under test: